Quantitative Research Questions Examples External variable

 The question in this type begins with “What is the relationship” between or amongst independent and dependent variables, amongst or between two or more groups?

-Let’s look at few examples for this research question type.
+Let’s look at a few examples of quantitative research question types.

 Question 1: What is the relationship between gender and attitude towards romantic movies amongst Middle-aged people?